huirayj/horiseon-seo-project/README.md

 - Git clone the repository.
 - Open `index.html` in a browser of your choice.

-## Usage

-- Select criteria for a random password.
-- Click on the "Generate Password" button.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript

 ## Links